-Once a Custom Node has been saved and deployed, it becomes available for use within your cloud workflows and other Custom Nodes.
-Your workflow palette contains a section with all of your application's Custom Nodes.
+Once a Custom Node has been saved and deployed, it becomes available for use within your application and experience workflows and other Custom Nodes.
+Your workflow palette contains a section with all of your application’s Custom Nodes.
 These nodes can be dragged onto the canvas, moved around, connected to other nodes, configured and deleted just like any other node.

 Note: A Custom Node cannot be used within itself (otherwise known as recursion).
 This is to protect your Custom Node from infinite loops and workflow timeouts.
 Therefore, when editing your Custom Node, all other Custom Nodes within your application except that Custom Node itself will be available in the node palette.

 After dropping a Custom Node on the canvas, the first thing you should do is choose which version of the Custom Node to run, as the selected version can change the Custom Node’s configuration options - including whether the Custom Node branches.